strawdar/eth2-validator-playbook/README.md

 Upgrading from Lighthouse 0.2.x
 -------------------------------
 Previous versions of this playbook installed Lighthouse version 0.2.x.
-The playbook now uses Lighthouse version 0.3 which brings breaking database changes and also changes to how the data directory is handled.
+Version 0.3 brought breaking database changes and also changes to how the data directory is handled.
 Older installations can be upgraded with this current playbook, but some manual intervention will be required afterwards.

 - The data directories have moved from `/var/lib/lhbn` and `/var/lib/lhvc` to sub-directories under